Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/07-host-code-opt/README.md

 1. Compile and run the host code (`srcPipeline/host.cpp`) using the following command.

    ```
-   make TARGET=hw DEVICE=xilinx_u200_gen3x16_xdma_1_202110_1 pipeline
+   make TARGET=hw DEVICE=xilinx_u200_gen3x16_xdma_1_202110_1 LAB=pipeline
    ```

    Compared to the kernel compilation time, this build step takes very little time.

 2. You are now ready to run the application.

    The runtime data is generated by the host program due to settings specified in the `xrt.ini` file, as described in [Enabling Profiling in Your Application](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/profilingapplication.html#vfc1586356138757).
-This file is found at `./reference-files/auxFiles/xrt.ini`, and is copied to the `runPipeline` directory by the `make pipelineRun` command.
+This file is found at `./reference-files/auxFiles/xrt.ini`, and is copied to the `runPipeline` directory by the `make run` command.

    The `xrt.ini` file contains the following settings:
    ```